CodeCraftersCN/vorbote-framework/README.md

 ### For Those Who Want to Add a Library Directory

-1. Download `jar` package from GitHub Releases.
+1. Download `jar` package from [GitHub Releases](https://github.com/zihluwang/vorbote-framework/releases) page.
 2. Move the `jar` package to your lib directory.
 3. Add the directory to `build path`.